att-innovate/firework/README.md

 ![alt text](resources/images/gdb-3.png)

 ... and we're all set!
-I encourage you to compare the size of the two binaries, `add_person` and `add_person_dbg` using `ls -lh`; this should provide insight as to why release versions of software are stripped of debugging symbols.
+I encourage you to compare the size of the two binaries, `add_person` and `add_person_dbg`, using `ls -lh`.
+This should provide insight as to why production software is stripped of debugging symbols.

 3. Now we're ready to invoke `gdb` and pass it `add_person_dbg` as the program we wish to "debug".